-The Governing Board will ensure compliance with the completion of the Section 175/157 Safeguarding audit return, via the Phew electronic system, to the Local Authority and that any areas of concern in safeguarding are identified and a safeguarding action plan is developed.
+Governing Body ensures that the school is compliant with their 175/157 audit return to the Local Authority/Staffordshire Safeguarding Children Board.
+Any areas of concern in safeguarding are identified and a safeguarding action plan is developed.
+The Governing Body ensures the school contributes to inter-agency working in-line with Working Together to Safeguard Children (2018).
 Our setting also completes a trust wide safeguarding audit however this audit compliments and does not replace the statutory return to the local safeguarding partnership.

-They also ensure that the school contributes to inter-agency practice in line with Working Together to Safeguard Children 2018
+They also ensure that the setting contributes to inter-agency practice in line with Working Together to Safeguard Children 2018